zaiisao/Documentation/en/Real-time-Messaging/limitations_java.md

 ## Maximum Call Frequencies

-When mentioning a qps limitation, we are referring to the qps of an API in the context of one single RtmClient instance, not in the context of one Agora RTM SDK.
+The API call limit refers to the call limit of an API in the context of one single RtmClient instance, not in the context of one Agora RTM SDK.

-<div class="alert note">You can increase the qps limitation of an API by creating multiple RtmClient instances.</div>
+<div class="alert note">You can increase the call limit of an API by creating multiple RtmClient instances.</div>

 | Function                                           | Method                                                       | Maximum Call Frequency                  |
 | -------------------------------------------------- | ------------------------------------------------------------ | ------------------------------- |